MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 To get started with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you need to:

-1. Buy a Dynamics 365 Guides subscription or sign up for a free 30-day trial subscription.
+1. Buy a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription or sign up for a free 30-day trial subscription.

-2. Create a Common Data Service environment (if you don't already have one) and install the Dynamics 365 Guides solution in the environment (instance).
+2. Create a Common Data Service environment (if you don't already have one) and install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution in the environment (instance).

 3. Download and install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] apps on a [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 10 PC and [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)].